How do I upload WordPress files larger than 2 MB to my Elastic Beanstalk environment?

 When I try to upload WordPress files larger than 2 MB to my AWS Elastic Beanstalk environment, I receive the following error message: "The uploaded file exceeds the upload_max_filesize directive in php.ini."

 The default PHP configuration on an Amazon Elastic Compute Cloud (Amazon EC2) instance doesn't allow you to upload WordPress files larger than 2 MB.
 To upload files larger than 2 MB, change the default value of the upload_max_filesize parameter in the /etc/php.ini file.

-Important: M and MB are equivalent expressions for megabyte.
+Important: M and MB are equivalent expressions for "megabyte."
 For example, 2M is equal to 2 MB.
-However, use only M in your configuration file, as MB is not valid in a configuration file.
+However, use only M in your configuration file, as MB isn't valid in a configuration file.

 Choose the resolution that applies to your solution stack.

 Update the upload file size for an Elastic Beanstalk environment running a PHP solution stack

 To increase the file size across all instances, complete the following steps to update the underlying Amazon Machine Image (AMI).

 1. In a code editor, create a new file named change_upload_size.config, and then add the following code to the file: